-The Town of Vail Regular Municipal Election on Tuesday, November 7, 2017 will be conducted as a polling place election at 75 South Frontage Road, Vail Municipal Building.
+The Town of Vail Regular Municipal Election on Tuesday, November 5, 2019 will be conducted as a polling place election at 75 South Frontage Road, Vail Municipal Building.
 The voters will select four Town Council members who will join the remaining three members whose terms will expire in two years.
-The four council seats which become vacant are held by Jenn Bruno, Dick Cleveland, Dave Chapin, and Greg Moffet.
-All four are eligible to run for re-election.
-The terms of the remaining council members, Kevin Foley, Kim Langmaid, and Jen Mason run to November 2019.
-Three seats will run for four years and one seat is a two year term.
+The four council seats which become vacant are held by Kevin Foley, Kim Langmaid, Jen Mason and Greg Moffet.
+Three out of the four are eligible to run for re-election.
+Greg Moffet is term limited.
+The terms of the remaining council members, Dave Chapin, Jenn Bruno and Travis Coggin run to November 2020.

 All election documents submitted to the Town of Vail are subject to the Colorado Open Records Act and may be open to public inspection.